autocrossblog/autocrossblog_astro/src/content/post/2011/2011-05-16-autocross-350z-modifications-list.md

 ---
+tags: [ [ 350z, nissan, setup, suspension ] ]
+author: "chris"
 publishDate: 2011-05-16T03:04:29+00:00
+updateDate: 2024-11-15T12:15:17-06:00
+url: "2011/autocross-350z-modifications-list"
+excerpt: "Explore a comprehensive and regularly updated list of modifications for the 350z, including its suspension, engine, wheels, and interior."
 title: "Autocross 350z Modifications List"
-excerpt: "Explore a comprehensive and regularly updated list of modifications for the 350z, including its suspension, engine, wheels, and interior."
-author: chris
-url: 'autocross-350z-modifications-list'
-tags:  [ 350z, nissan, setup, suspension ]
-updateDate: 2024-11-15T12:15:17-06:00
 ---

 I realized recently that I didn't have an ongoing list of modifications for the 350z.
 So I figured I should create one.
 The idea is that this will be continually updated, with the list of current parts.
 If I end up removing parts I'll strike them through on the list.